ecibelli/website/content/about/index.md

 In 2009, I bid the East Coast <a href="https://www.dunkindonuts.com/en">a bittersweet farewell</a> and headed west for <a href="https://lx.berkeley.edu/">grad school</a>.
 Despite being that asshole that complained about missing winter, I grew to love the <a href="https://www.berkeleybowl.com/">endless produce</a> and <a href="https://www.alltrails.com/trail/us/california/inspiration-point-to-wildcat-peak">hilly vistas</a> of California.
 When I wasn't in the lab, you could sometimes find me playing frisbee with my fellow Berkeley linguists (go Huckin' Wugs!)

 In 2015, our intrepid '94 Camry wagon carted me <a href="https://goo.gl/maps/HUiszm3fpGcEmuvi6">2000 miles to Chicago</a>, to pay my <a href="https://news.wttw.com/2019/01/30/dangerous-beauty-chiberia">winter debt</a>.
 I spent three years as a <a href="http://groups.linguistics.northwestern.edu/soundlab/v2/#!/">postdoc</a> and lecturer at Northwestern.
 These days, I spend my days as a data analyst focused on <a href="https://www.ingenuity-inc.org/">arts education</a> in city schools.
-Outside of work, you'll find me trying to keep warm by cooking with some success, baking with less, <a href="https://www.athlinks.com/athletes/315792270">running</a>, and <a href= "https://www.ravelry.com/people/anylit/">knitting</a> on the brown line.
+Outside of work, you'll find me cooking, shortwave radio listening, <a href="https://www.athlinks.com/athletes/315792270">running</a>, and <a href= "https://www.ravelry.com/people/anylit/">knitting</a> on the brown line.